 Mayfair Gangtok is a luxury five-star deluxe property, so all the facilities that you expect from a luxury hotel are all there.
 Rooms are spacious and so are bathrooms.
 Food is good.
 What stood out for me was their focus on art and the aesthetic décor of the hotel.
 The place is organized like an array of Villas and that kind of reminded me of Villas in Goa.
 There is also an angle of divine presence through various displays.
 Let me give you a photo walk of the art at the property.

 Replica of Pashupatinath Linga

-A four-faced Chaturmukhlinga – an exact replica of the one at Pashupatinath Temple in Kathmandu is the core of the temple at Mayfair Gangtok.
+A four-faced Chaturmukhlinga – an exact replica of the one at Pashupatinath Temple in Kathmandu is the core of the temple at the hotel property.
 It is a living temple where every morning and evening the puja takes place and as a guest, you are welcome to participate.
 You have to take off your shoes near the temple just like you would do at any Shiva temple.
 I loved waking up to chants and closing the day with them.

 In fact, you do not get to see the Shivalingas in Kathmandu, so this was a good opportunity for me to see it properly.

 Buddha paintings at Mayfair Gangtok

-Buddha is all pervasive at Mayfair Gangtok.
+Buddha is all-pervasive at the hotel property.
 There are some huge paintings on the walls of their restaurant and coffee shop area.
 I loved the orange-hued paintings showing both the Buddha and his devotees.

 Look at this woman with folded hands among the ubiquitous prayer flags – so peaceful and so representative of the local ethos.

 Buddha in Mahaparinirvana state or the sleeping state just before he left his body spreads across the length of the coffee shop.

 Odisha Stone Sculptures